-The value of the length property of the localeCompare method is
+The value of the length property of the localeCompare method is 1.

-- NOTE 1The localeCompare method itself is not directlysuitable as an argument to Array.prototype.sortbecause the latter requires a function of twoarguments. - NOTE 2 The localeCompare function is intentionally generic; it does not require that its this value be a String object.
+NOTE 1 The localeCompare method itself is not directly suitable as an argument to Array.prototype.sort because the latter requires a function of two arguments.
+NOTE 2 The localeCompare function is intentionally generic; it does not require that its this value be a String object.
 Therefore, it can be transferred to other kinds of objects for use as a method.

-17.1.2 String.prototype.toLocaleLowerCase ([ locales])
+14.1.2 String.prototype.toLocaleLowerCase ([locales])

-This definition supersedes the definition provided in ES2017, 21.1.3.22.
+This definition supersedes the definition provided in ES2018, 21.1.3.22.

-This function interprets a string value as a sequence of code points, as described in ES2017, 6.1.4.
+This function interprets a string value as a sequence of code points, as described in ES2018, 6.1.4.
 The following steps are taken:

 - 1. Let O be RequireObjectCoercible(this value). - 2.
 Let S be ?
 ToString(O). - 3.
 Let requestedLocales be ?
 CanonicalizeLocaleList(locales). - 4.
-Let len be the number of elements in requestedLocales. - 5.
-If len > 0, then - a.
-Let requestedLocale be the first element of requestedLocales. - 6.
+If requestedLocales is not an empty List, then - a.
+Let requestedLocale be requestedLocales[0]. - 5.
 Else, - a.
-Let requestedLocale be DefaultLocale(). - Let noExtensionsLocale be the String value that is requestedLocale with all Unicode locale extension sequences (6.2.1) removed. - 8.
-Let availableLocales be a List with the language tags of the languages for which the Unicode character database contains language sensitive case mappings.
+Let requestedLocale be DefaultLocale(). - 6.
+Let noExtensionsLocale be the String value that is requestedLocale with all Unicode locale extension sequences (6.2.1) removed. - 7.
+Let availableLocales be a List with the language tags of the languages for which the Unicode character database contains language sensitive case mappings. - 8.
+Let locale be BestAvailableLocale(availableLocales, noExtensionsLocale). - 9.
+If locale is undefined, let locale be "und". - 10.
+Let cpList be a List containing in order the code points of S as defined in ES2018, 6.1.4, starting at the first element of S.

-- 9. Let locale be BestAvailableLocale(availableLocales, noExtensionsLocale). - 10.
-If locale is undefined, let locale be "und". - 11.
-Let cpList be a List containing in order the code points of S as defined in ES2017, 6.1.4, starting at the first element of S. - 12.
-For each code point c in cpList, if the Unicode Character Database provides a lower case equivalent of c that is either language insensitive or for the language locale, replace c in cpList with that/those equivalent code point(s). - 13.
-Let cuList be a new empty List. - 14.
-For each code point c in cpList, in order, append to cuList the elements of the UTF-16 Encoding (defined in ES2017, 6.1.4) of c. - 15.
-Let L be a String whose elements are, in order, the elements of cuList. - 16.
+- 11. For each code point c in cpList, if the Unicode Character Database provides a lower case equivalent of c that is either language insensitive or for the language locale, replace c in cpList with that/those equivalent code point(s). - 12.
+Let cuList be a new empty List. - 13.
+For each code point c in cpList, in order, append to cuList the elements of the UTF-16 Encoding (defined in ES2018, 6.1.4) of c. - 14.
+Let L be a String whose elements are, in order, the elements of cuList. - 15.
 Return L.